-Territory should be maintained with respect to IDNccTLD strings.
+Territory.
+The principle underlying the representation of Territories in two letter (ASCII) code elements is the visual association between the names of Territories (in English or French, or sometimes in another language) and their corresponding code elements.
+The principle of association between the country code string and the name of a Territory should be maintained with respect to IDNccTLD strings.
 A selected IDNccTLD string must be a meaningful representation of the name of the Territory.
 A country code string is considered to be a Meaningful Representation if it is:

-- a) The name of the Territory 17; or - b) Part of the name of the Territory that denotes the Territory 18; or - c) A short-form designation for the name of the Territory, recognizably denoting the name 19 .
+- a) The name of the Territory; or - b) Part of the name of the Territory that denotes the Territory; or - c) A short-form designation for the name of the Territory, recognizably denoting the name.

 3.2.2 Meaningful Representation of the name of the Territory must be in a Designated Language of the Territory.
 The selected IDNccTLD string should be a Meaningful Representation of the name of the territory in a Designated Language of that Territory.
-For this purpose, a Designated Language20 is defined as: a language that has a legal status in the Territory or that serves as a language of administration21.
+For this purpose, a Designated Language is defined as: a language that has a legal status in the Territory or that serves as a language of administration.